Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 ⚠️ Important!

 For reliable mountain forecasts, see aemet.es.
 The website is in Spanish, but you can use a translator to browse around.
-Always check the weather forecast of the area you’re hiking on before your departure.
+Always check the weather forecast of your hiking area before your departure.
 You might need to add a last-minute rain jacket or crampons to your backpack!

 What to do in case of emergency

-If you find yourself in trouble, lost, or there has been an accident, stay calm and call for assistance.
+If you find yourself in trouble, lost, or involved in an accident, stay calm and call for assistance.
 When calling for help, provide your location (that’s why it’s always crucial to have a map in hand) and explain the situation.
-If there is any victim, protect them from the cold with an emergency blanket (always pack one!) and administer first aid whenever possible.
+If there is a victim, protect them from the cold with an emergency blanket (always pack one!) and administer first aid whenever possible.

 Remember that it’s always better to be safe than sorry, so if you face a technical climbing challenge that exceeds your capabilities, get some help.